| Networking and Breed Research Networking with Others You may not have thought of networking as being

 to know whether your breed is prone to developing health conditions from bone problems to cancer, and how you

 will deal with such conditions if they do occur.
+If these concerns do not deter you from adopting

 the breed of your choice, you may wish to check into purchasing health insurance for your pet when you adopt